fluxninja/aperture/docs/content/sdk/javascript/manual.md

 npm install @fluxninja/aperture-js
 ```

-The next step is to create an ApertureClient instance, for which, the address of
+The next step is to create an Aperture Client instance, for which, the address
-the organization created in Aperture Cloud and API key are needed.
+of the organization created in Aperture Cloud and API key are needed.
 You can
 locate both these details by clicking on the Aperture tab in the sidebar menu of
 Aperture Cloud.